g-tumwesigye/alu-AirBnB_clone/README.md

-# HBnB 🏨
+# AirBnB clone - The console Project! 🏨

-HBnB is a comprehensive web application that combines various components such as database storage, a back-end API, and front-end interfacing, all designed to replicate some functionalities of AirBnB.
+Welcome to our "AirBnB clone - The console Project" This is a comprehensive web application that combines various components such as database storage, a back-end API, and front-end interfacing, all designed to replicate some functionalities of AirBnB.
-Project to be done in teams of 2 people (Bienaimee Marie Reine and Geoffrey Tumwisigye)
+This Project was done by (Bienaimee Marie Reine and Geofrey Tumwesigye)

 -----------